Skip to main content

 Yes.
 Create a separate token for each agent or environment, and name them to make revocation easier.
 For example, “Claude Desktop - production” and “Cursor - local dev”.

-Revoke the token immediately from Settings > Access Tokens.
+Revoke the token immediately from Settings > Workspace > Access Tokens.
 Then create a new token and update your agent configuration.
 The revoked token stops working as soon as you revoke it.

 No. The scope picker automatically disables write scopes (Demo Building, Demo Management, Demo Publishing) for users with Viewer-only roles.